 Pinhooking is a term used to describe the practice of buying young, thoroughbred horses, overseeing their initial development, and then re-selling them as race-ready champions-in-training.
 The Pinhook brand pays tribute to this practice and the parallels between investing in a horse’s potential and that of a young whiskey.
 Optimism, patience, and vision are paramount when training a young horse for future victory and aging whiskey until its ready to blossom in-glass.

-The newly restored Castle & Key Distillery, in Frankfort, KY, plays home to Pinhook’s operations.
+The newly restored Castle & Key Distillery in Frankfort, KY, plays home to Pinhook’s operations.
 Built in the late 1800’s, Castle & Key was the original residence for Old Colonel Taylor.
-Recently, Pinhook has begun releasing whiskey crafted and distilled by Castle & Key—amongst the first distillates made since the distillery’s restoration—and featuring Pinhook’s carefully selected proprietary mash bills for bourbon and rye.
+Recently, Pinhook has begun releasing whiskey crafted and distilled by Castle & Key—amongst the first distillates made there since its restoration—and featuring Pinhook’s carefully selected proprietary mash bills for bourbon and rye.